 What Projects Require a Certified Soil Erosion and Sediment Control Plan?

-A Soil Erosion and Sediment Control Plan Certification is required prior to the start of any project that disturbs more than 5,000 square feet including:
+A Soil Erosion and Sediment Control Plan Certification is required prior to the start of any project that will disturb more than 5,000 square feet including:

 - Projects requiring a construction permit except that the construction of a single family dwelling unit shall not be deemed a “project” unless such unit is part of a proposed subdivision, site plan, conditional use, zoning variance, planned development or construction permit application involving two or more single family dwelling units or demolition (see below).